michael-zarif/attendance-app/README.md

 - Check browser permissions for camera access
 - Try reloading the page

-### Google Sheets Not Updating
+### GitHub Issues Not Created
-- Verify API key is correct and has proper permissions
+- Check repository Actions tab for workflow errors
-- Check spreadsheet ID is accurate
+- Verify token has `repo` and `workflow` permissions
-- Ensure spreadsheet is accessible with the API key
+- Ensure repository has "Read and write permissions" in Actions settings
-- Check browser console for error messages
+- Check browser console for API error messages

 ### QR Codes Not Scanning
 - Ensure good lighting conditions